1904 Set and costume designer Oliver Messel is born in London.

 1996 Jonathan Larson's alt-rock musical Rent opens Off Broadway at New York Theatre Workshop.
 It quickly transfers to Broadway's Nederlander Theatre where it garners Tony Awards for Best Musical, Best Book, and Best Score.
 It is also awarded the year's Pulitzer Prize for Drama.

-1997 An all-star Broadway revival of Anton Chekhov's Three Sisters opens at the Criterion Theatre.
+1997 A Broadway revival of Anton Chekhov's Three Sisters opens at the Criterion Theatre.
 The cast features Amy Irving, Lili Taylor, Jeanne Tripplehorn, Calista Flockhart, Billy Crudup, David Strathairn, Jerry Stiller, and Eric Stoltz.

 2003 The New York City Council overrides a mayoral veto and bans cell phones in Broadway and Off-Broadway theatres, and other public cultural events.
 Offenders can face a fine of $50 and eviction from the venue in question.
 Mayor Michael Bloomberg objects that the law will be impossible to enforce.